Intro

 Coming up with a name

-I named this server, Rohini, after one of the stars (nakshatras) found in the text of ancient Indian astronomy.
+I named this server, Rohini, after one of the stars (nakshatras) found in the ancient texts in Indian astronomy.
 Assigning a name to the server makes it easier for future references and helps in maintaining the infrastructure.

 Choosing the OS